EnuoMi/PG-TempoGAN/README.md

 # Overview

-Turbulence super-resolution using generative adversarial networks (GANs) has shown strong capability in reconstructing high-resolution flow fields from coarse inputs.
-However, most existing studies primarily evaluate performance through visual similarity or directional energy spectra, which may overlook deeper physical inconsistencies.

-In this work, we show that GAN-based turbulence reconstruction can exhibit **anisotropic spectral distortion**, where directional spectra appear accurate, while the full three-dimensional energy distribution reveals nonphysical energy redistribution at high wavenumbers.

-To address this issue, we propose a **physics-guided TempoGAN (PGTempoGAN)** framework that incorporates divergence, vorticity, and spectral constraints into the training process.
+Turbulence super-resolution using generative adversarial networks (GANs) has shown strong capability in reconstructing high-resolution flow fields from coarse inputs.However, most existing studies primarily evaluate performance through visual similarity or directional energy spectra, which may overlook deeper physical inconsistencies.In this work, we show that GAN-based turbulence reconstruction can exhibit **anisotropic spectral distortion**, where directional spectra appear accurate, while the full three-dimensional energy distribution reveals nonphysical energy redistribution at high wavenumbers.To address this issue, we propose a **physics-guided TempoGAN (PGTempoGAN)** framework that incorporates divergence, vorticity, and spectral constraints into the training process.
 These constraints improve the reconstruction of fine-scale turbulent structures and enhance the physical consistency of the generated flow fields.

 In this work, we demonstrate that:
 Key Contributions